EvaMaeRey/palmerpenguins/README.md

 You can find these and more code examples for exploring palmerpenguins in `vignette("examples")`.

-Penguins are fun to summarize!
+Penguins are fun to summarize\!
 For example:

 ``` r
 library(tidyverse)